ckruger0/flask_recbot/README.md

-# flask_recbot
+# Flask Recommender Chatbot w GPT-3

-Simple Flask setup for testing chatbot functionality
+Simple chatbot that hooks up to OpenAI for GPT-3 calls.